 P1405 Engine Trouble Code

-Meaning of P1405 engine trouble code is : P1405 code can be about replacing a broken oxygen sensor can eventually lead to a busted catalytic convertor which can cost upwards of $2,000.
-Taking your car into a shop will cost you around $200 depending on the car.
+Meaning of P1405 engine trouble code is a kind of powertrain trouble code and P1405 code can be about replacing a broken oxygen sensor can eventually lead to a busted catalytic convertor which can cost upwards of $2,200.
+Taking your car into a shop will cost you around $210 depending on the car.
 However, an oxygen sensor is easy to replace on many cars and is usually detailed in the owner's manual.
 If you know where the sensor is, you only have to unclip the old sensor and replace it with a new one.
 Regardless of how you approach it, you should get this fixed right away.

 P1405 Possible Solution:

 The crankshaft sensor signals the fuel injection computer or the ignition control when the cylinders are firing.
 This causes the ignition coil to provide a spark and the injector to inject fuel into each cylinder at the right time.If either sensor isn't working correctly, the car will run rough and the engine will be less efficient.
 In later car models, the car's computer can usually keep the vehicle running, but the engine warning light on the dashboard goes on to warn the driver.